bevy-cheatbook/bevy-cheatbook/src/introduction.md

 ## Maintenance

-This version primarily covers Bevy release 0.4.
+This version of the book is for Bevy release 0.4.

-An attempt is made to also cover the git version of Bevy, where feasible.
+The cheatsheet also has a version for bevy git.
+An attempt is made to keep it reasonably up-to-date.

 The book is maintained on a best-effort basis.
 Help with maintaining and improving the book is welcome!